WE ARE PASSIONATE ABOUT

 BIFOCAL CONTACT LENSES

 For low amounts of nearsightedness, these lenses work to correct your vision while you sleep.
 No lenses are worn during the day.
 They are often used for myopia control or for patients who are otherwise unable to tolerate contacts during the day.
-"Ortho-K" lenses are also good options for patients who often swim or like to do water sports.
+"Ortho-K" lenses are also good options for patients who often swim or like to do water sports, and are also an option for patients who cannot tolerate contact lenses during the day.

 Korb & Associates is one of the largest keratoconus practices in the Eastern United States.
 With nearly 90 years of cumulative experience fitting lenses, our doctors remain active in keratoconus education and research.
 Dr. Nau was recently an investigator on a survey of patient satisfaction which was sponsored in part by the National Keratoconus Foundation.
 In addition, Korb Research is enrolling patients for the first study that is looking at the prevalence of meibomian gland dysfunction in keratoconus patients.
 We strive to be on the cutting edge of lens technology and are often asked to pilot new products that are not yet widely available.